JosephLedbetter/AllTheNews/README.md

-# The New York Time Scraper
+# All The News Worth Scraping From NYT

 ### Overview

-The New York Time Scraper (NYT Scraper for short) is a scraper app which captures the title, summary and image of articles of The New York Times.
-In this app, users are able to save their preferred articles, add notes and edit notes to one or multiple articles.
-Besides, app also provides search feature, allowing users to search in titles according to different key words.
+The New York Times Scraper (NYT Scraper for short) is a scraper app which captures the title, short summary and image of articles.
+In the app, users save their preferred articles, add notes and edit notes to one or many articles.
+The app also provides search feature, allowing users to search in titles according to different key words.

-In this repository, you can see source code of NYT Scraper.

 ### Key Dependencies

 `request`: enables `cheerio` to get access to front-end code of https://www.nytimes.com/section/world